tetenc555/Opencore-ThinkPad-T480/README.md

 -  `UEFI/Legacy Boot`: **UEFI Only**
 -  `CSM Support`: **No**

+In USB menu, set the following options:
+- `Always On USB`: **Disabled** - this is important!
+Enabling this breaks thunderbolt.

 In Thunderbolt menu, set the following options:

 -  `Thunderbolt BIOS Assist Mode`: **Disabled**